Table of Contents

 Example:

-• A plant on a pedestal: The height of the pedestal should be able to be changed.
-Here you can define in the 3D set that the height of the base can be changed.
-The plant always stands on the base and so only one height needs to be adjusted.
+- A plant on a pedestal: The height of the pedestal should be able to be changed.
+Here you can define in the 3D set that the height of the plinth can be changed.
+The plant always stands on the plinth and so only one height needs to be adjusted.

-3D sets are defined in AFRAME (https://aframe.io) are defined.
+3D sets are created with AFRAME (https://aframe.io) in the neo-code component.
 In addition to all the possibilities offered by AFRAME, many other components provided by vrdoro can be used.

 The UI with which the elements can be customised can be configured using an EditorConfig or EditorConfigGlobal attribute on each a-entity tag.